wyrover/Switch/docs/Downloads.md

 ## Windows 10 or later

 1. Install Microsoft Visual Studio 2017 Community

    In order to build Switch, you first need download and install Microsoft Visual Studio 2017 community from [https://www.visualstudio.com](https://www.visualstudio.com).

 2. Install CMake

    After Microsoft Visual Studio, to build Switch, you need to install the latest version cmake from [https://cmake.org/download/](https://cmake.org/download/)

-   *Remarks: Verify if you can execute cmake --version in "Developer Command Prompt for VS 2017", if it's no, add cmake install directory to your path.*
+   *Remarks: Verify if you can execute cmake --version in "Command Prompt", if it's no, add cmake install directory to your path.*

 3. Install Doxygen

    After CMake, to generate Switch documentation, you need to install the latest version Doxygen from http://www.stack.nl/~dimitri/doxygen/download.html

-   *Remarks: Verify if you can execute doxygen --version in "Developer Command Prompt for VS 2017", if it's no, add doxygen install directory to your path.*
+   *Remarks: Verify if you can execute doxygen --version in "Command Prompt", if it's no, add doxygen install directory to your path.*

 4. After installing Microsoft Visual Studio, Cmake and Doxygen, do the following in "Command Prompt" to Build and install Switch :